michael105/slterm/README.md

    * Lessmode: scroll around with less like keybindings
    * Hit shift+backspace: enter 'lessmode', and scroll back to the line the last command has been entered in the shell
-	* Tab and Tab left to jump in lessmode to the locations of entered commands
+	* Retmarks: Tab/Backspace to jump in lessmode to the locations of entered commands
    * Scrollmarks: Set bookmarks to scroll back and forward
    * Hotkeys for changing font size, -spacing and inverting colors
    * Inline help (reference of the bound keys)